Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Introduction

 \section{Introduction}

 Coupled nonlinear oscillators have garnered considerable interest due to their pervasive applications in domains extending from biological to engineering systems \cite{winfree1967biological,van1985observation,roy1994experimental, manrubia2004emergence, jenkins2013self, zou2021quenching}.
 Populations of coupled oscillators can exhibit a wide variety of exquisite phenomena depending on the nature of coupling between them \cite{atay2004delays, balanov2008synchronization, bera2017chimera, boccaletti2018synchronization, manoj2021experimental}.
 The most widely studied phenomenon among them is synchronization, which refers to the adjustment of rhythms of coupled oscillators due to the mutual interactions between them \cite{strogatz2004sync, pikovsky2003synchronization}.
 These interactions can sometimes lead to complete suppression of all oscillations in the system; i.e., all the constituent oscillators reach a homogeneous steady state.
 This phenomenon, which was first discovered by Rayleigh \cite{rayleigh1896theory}, is referred to as amplitude death (AD) \cite{mirollo1990amplitude}.
 The occurrence of AD has been demonstrated experimentally and theoretically in many systems with different coupling schemes including delay, dissipative, and conjugate couplings \cite{saxena2012amplitude, koseska2013oscillation, lakshmanan2011dynamics, zou2021quenching}.
-A system of coupled oscillators can also attain partial amplitude death (PAD), a dynamical state wherein one oscillator is completely damped (or exhibits very small amplitude periodic oscillations) while the other exhibits comparatively large amplitude limit cycle oscillations \cite{atay2003total}.
+A system of coupled oscillators can also attain partial amplitude death (PAD), a dynamical state wherein some of the oscillators in the system are completely damped (or exhibit very small amplitude periodic oscillations) while the others exhibit comparatively large amplitude limit cycle oscillations \cite{atay2003total}.
 This state is generally observed in systems of coupled non-identical oscillators \cite{koseska2013oscillation}.